Blue Iris – Performance Optimization

 Camera Load

-- Resolution and FPS multiply system load
+- Resolution and FPS multiply system demand

-- Add cameras gradually and test
+- Add cameras incrementally and test

 Codec

-- H.264 is often more stable
+- H.264 is typically more stable

 - H.265 may reduce bandwidth but increase decode load

-- Test before committing system-wide
+- Test before applying system-wide

 Frame Rate